Wills Power of Attorney Legal Advice How it Works Pricing

 All up, it commonly takes up to 14 weeks from the date of death for a grant to be issued by the Queensland Supreme Court.
 The Executors or Administrators should then wait a further 6 months from the date of the grant before distributing Estate assets.

-In Western Australia, the death certificate needs to be filed as part of your application, as well as the original Will if you are applying for Probate.
-It usually takes 2–4 weeks to obtain a death certificate in Western Australia following the passing of a loved one.
+In Western Australia, the certified copy of the death certificate needs to be filed as part of your application, as well as the original last Will and testament left by the deceased.
+It usually takes two weeks, if not longer, to obtain a death certificate in Western Australia following the passing of a loved one.

 Western Australia is different to most other States and Territories in that you do not need to publish your intention to apply for a grant prior to applying.
 You can apply for a grant with the Supreme Court of Western Australia no sooner than 14 days after someone has passed away.